mkdir-smyk/speechToSpeechBase/README.md

 Refer to requirements fle to get a complete overview of the required libraries

-License
+##License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+##Acknowledgments
-Built with love using faster-whisper, transformers, and silero_tts.
+Built with love using faster-whisper, transformer, and silero_tts.
 Inspired by the idea of a caring, local AI companion.